hbrc-fpga-class/class-material/sshfs.md

 > sudo sshfs ubuntu@h01.local:hbrc_fpga_class h01.local -o allow_other
 ```

-Now you should be able the robot's files through that mount point.
+Now you should be able to browse the robot's files through that mount point.

 ![sshfs explorer](images/sshfs_explorer.png)